What we do

 Although tornadoes are small and weak in New Zealand, there can be significant damage and threat to public safety when a tornado passes through a built up area.

-For general readiness, every household should create and practice a Household Emergency Plan and assemble and maintain Emergency Survival Items and a Getaway Kit.
-In addition, every household should take tornado specific precautions and plan for and practice what to do if a tornado happens.
+Every household should create and practice a Household Emergency Plan.
+It's also important to have emergency survival items and a getaway kit.
+As well as this, every household should plan and practice what to do if a tornado happens.

 - Determine your risk.

 - Keep an ‘in case of tornado’ to-do list.

 More information on how to prepare for and what to do following a tornado:Tornado - Civil Defence guide (PDF)

 More often than not, the damage resulting from tornadoes is minor because they exist for only a very short time.
 However, once in a while there is significant damage – and threat to public safety – when one or more tornadoes passes through a built-up area.

 A tornado is a narrow, violently rotating column of air extending downwards to the ground from the base of a thunderstorm.